inkVerb/VIP/201-shell/Lesson-05.md

 - File "permissions" relate to users who own the files
 - `chown` sets file "ownership" (`chmod` sets permissions, from [401-04](https://github.com/inkVerb/vip/blob/master/201-shell/Lesson-04.md)), see usage and examples here: [VIP/Cheet-Sheets: chmod](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Permissions.md)
 - `ls -l` includes file ownership in the output list of files
-- Ownership is set in: `user:group`
+- Ownership is set with the syntax: `user:group`
 - Normal users have a group by the same name, only that user belongs to that group
   - The user `jason` will belong to the group `jason` as the only user in that group
   - `ls -l` displays this as: `jason:jason`